redhat-beyond/roo.me/CONTRIBUTING.md

 ### Submit finished and well-tested pull requests

 Please do not submit pull requests that are still a work in progress.
 Pull requests should be thoroughly tested and ready to merge before they are submitted.

+To test your code, run `pipenv run pytest` while inside the Vagrant machine.
+Make sure you add your tests too.